-Environmental science is truly a global concern and we need to focus on Environmentalism (holistic approach to our environment) as a way forward for the Sustainable future of our planet earth.
+Environmental science is truly a global concern and we need to focus on applying a holistic approach to environmental management as a way forward for the sustainable future of our planet earth.
 We live in a time of great change and challenge.
 Depletion of natural resources, overpopulation, over-exploitation, global climate change and pollution are just part of an extensive list of environmental concerns.
-Environmental Sustainability stands at the interface between humans and the Earth and explores the interactions and relations between them.
+Environmental sustainability stands at the interface between humans and the Earth and explores the interactions and relations between them.
 This relationship will need to be considered in virtually all future decision making.

 Particular emphasis will be placed on the new United Nations Sustainable Development Goals (SDGs), which came into effect on 1 January 2016, and are a landmark agreement by all countries on a blueprint for a better future.
 The SDGs provide a fundamentally new approach for addressing the social, environmental and governance challenges facing Australia and the world.
 Australia ranks highly on social and economic development but urgently needs to address climate and environmental goals.